Lindt8/ng-imager/docs/dev/architecture.md

 Currently, energy strategies are primarily designed for **neutron events**; gamma events for the SBP-style imaging do not require as detailed energy treatment for the existing reconstruction logic.
 If future gamma imaging methods require more detailed gamma energy estimation, extensions can be added to the energy strategy system.

+Currently, PHITS-based workflows typically use the `Edep` strategy so that `Hit.L` can be treated as deposited energy in MeV (e.g., PHITS `Edep_MeV`) for both neutron and gamma events.
+This keeps the PHITS path simple while allowing LUT-based and timing-based strategies for experiments using calibrated light outputs.

 All these energy strategies are encapsulated in `energy_strategies` and configured via `[energy]`, not scattered across the pipeline.

 ---